Championship play-off final: How much is the Premier League promotion decider worth? | Goal.com

 How much does the Championship play-off winner earn?

-Figures for the 2017-18 season showed that broadcast revenue totalling £2.4 billion ($3bn) was distributed among the 20 clubs in the Premier League.
+Official figures for the 2018-19 season showed that broadcast revenue totalling £2.4 billion ($3bn) was distributed among the 20 clubs in the Premier League.

-As well as that, clubs were given merit payments - ranging from £1.9m for last-placed West Brom to £38.6m for champions Manchester City - and 'facility fees' which depended upon the number of televised games they were involved in.
+As well as that, clubs were given merit payments - ranging from £1.9m for last-placed Huddersfield Town to £38.3m for champions Manchester City - and 'facility fees' which depended upon the number of televised games they were involved in.

-Victory in the Championship play-off final means that a team is catapulted into that exclusive money pool and while the figures for 2019-20 may vary somewhat - they have been gradually declining - the rewards are still likely to reach over 100 million.
+Victory in the Championship play-off final means that a team is catapulted into that exclusive money pool and while the figures for 2019-20 may vary somewhat the rewards are still likely to reach over 100 million.

 |Pos